 Becoming the victim of a crime is a life-changing event.
 The impact can be felt by all members of a family, over many years, and in many ways.
 Historically, the cost of civil legal assistance put help out of reach for most victims.
-Today, free legal aid to victims of violent crime is available across Massachusetts, thanks to the hard work and innovative thinking of members and partners of the Third Access to Justice Commission, most notably the Massachusetts Office for Victim Assistance, the Massachusetts Legal Assistance Corporation, and the Massachusetts Law Reform Institute.
-After two years of outreach, research, collaboration, and targeted advocacy, Massachusetts has secured funding and assembled a state-wide Civil Legal Aid for Victims of Crime (CLAVC) team of 26 attorneys providing free assistance on a range of civil legal issues arising out of violence.
+Today, free legal aid to victims of violent crime is available across Massachusetts, thanks to the hard work and innovative thinking of members and partners of the Access to Justice Commission, most notably the Massachusetts Office for Victim Assistance, the Massachusetts Legal Assistance Corporation, and the Massachusetts Law Reform Institute.
+After two years of outreach, research, collaboration, and targeted advocacy, Massachusetts secured funding and assembled a state-wide Civil Legal Aid for Victims of Crime (CLAVC) team of attorneys to provide free assistance on a range of civil legal issues arising out of violence.
 One of those attorneys took Sylvia’s case.
 Today, with the help of her CLAVC attorney, Sylvia is divorced.
 She has custody of her children, is the payee for benefits for her children based on her ex-husband’s work history, and retains sole interest in her car and her retirement account.
 She also will receive seventy percent of the equity in the family home once it is sold.
 Sylvia and her children are physically safe, financially secure, and ready to move forward with their lives.

 To learn more about the CLAVC funding and how the Commission helped secure it, click here.